 The value of community to a business is so much more than just loyalty.
 Loyalty and retention are the table stakes.
 The real opportunity is in empowering those loyal customers to take action and contribute to the brand mission.
 They can do that by creating gatherings, online and in-person.

 The power of these tools are that you can give your local chapter leaders control over their own events, while keeping your brand consistent.
-Perhaps most importantly, you can access, organize, and control permissions for attendee data, to make sure it’s secure, and to give your organizations insights into how your community members are engaging with your brand and with each other around the world.
+Perhaps most importantly, you can access, organize, and control permissions for attendee data, make sure it’s secure, and give your organizations insights into how your community members are engaging with your brand and with each other around the world.

-C2C Programs generally require a few key assets:
+Customer-to-customer marketing generally require a few key assets:

 - Ready and motivated community members who are excited to host local events